marinzelenika/aspose-policies/content/policies/_index.md

 {{< policies-wrapper >}}
 ##### **Purchase**
 * [Payment methods](/policies/payment-methods) - lists our forms of payment, which currencies we accept and Net 0-day payment terms.
-* [No check policy](/policies/no-checks) - information about why Conholdate no longer accepts checks.
+* [No check policy](/policies/no-checks) - information about why Aspose no longer accepts checks.
 * [Generate a quote](/policies/generate-quote) - list of steps detailing how to generate a pricing quote.
 * [Place an order](/policies/place-order) - list of steps showing how to place an online order.
 * [Purchase paid support](/policies/paid-support) - how to add paid support to your subscription.